Straight to your inbox

-Instead of using generic button copy, Showtime utilizes the button copy to reinforce the exclusivity of this event by reminding its readers this is not just any television episode – but a season premiere.
+Instead of using generic button copy, Showtime utilizes the button copy to reinforce the exclusivity of this event by reminding its readers this is not just any television episode, but a season premiere.

-Here at Campaign Monitor, we’ve done several A/B tests comparing benefit-focused copy to generic copy and each time the benefit-focused copy has increased click-through rates by about 10%.
+Here at Campaign Monitor, we’ve done several A/B tests comparing benefit-focused copy to generic copy and, each time, the benefit-focused copy has increased click-through rates by about 10%.

-On top of using your button copy to reinforce the benefit, it can also help to use it reduce perceived barriers.
+On top of using your button copy to reinforce the benefit, it can also help to use it to reduce perceived barriers.
 You can do this by removing friction words.